Fury on Minikube

-This step-by-step tutorial helps you deploy the Kubernetes Fury Distribution on a local minikube cluster.
+This step-by-step tutorial helps you deploy a subset of the Kubernetes Fury Distribution on a local minikube cluster.

 This tutorial covers the following steps: